How durable are your wooden rings?

 How are your rings packaged?

-Each ring is enclosed in a small cotton-filled gift box which is then bubble-wrapped.
-Buffing wax comes in a small metal can.
+Each ring is enclosed in a small 2″x2″ box which is placed inside of a mailer.